Women's and Gender Studies

 WSTC24H3 Gender in the Kitchen

-WSTC25H3 Transnational Sexuality
+WSTC25H3 Transnational Queer Sexualities

 WSTC26H3 Critical Race and Black Feminist Theories